JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 Modern readers probably do not give the statement a passing thought.
 But until the mid-1950's and even later, continental drift was classified as a no-go heresy amongst the great majority of geologists.
 So why did the hypothetical committee of experts include it as a major factor for mountain building?

-The Urantia Paper's account of the evolution of the continents and the planet's living organisms, if read prior to about 1960, would have been in the "stranger than fiction" category.
+The Urantia Paper's account of the evolution of the continents and the planet's living organisms, if read prior to about 1960, would have been in the “stranger than fiction” category.
 As a generality, it is highly prophetic.

 Today, only those well versed in current concepts of details of this account would be aware that there are important differences.
 However, in terms of the authors stated aims of synthesizing science and religion into a consistent universe philosophy, their account is admirable.